Wappsto/wappsto-openhub/README.md

-# OpenHUB integration to Wappsto
+# OpenHUB integration to Wappsto - Project code is outdated

 Download all the files inlucing ReadMe -which includes guide for using the code, put them inside the same folder - named Wappsto-Openhab.